-UserTesting now also offers a service called Peek, which lets you ask visitors on your site if they'll leave recorded feedback.
+UserTesting now also offers a service that lets you ask visitors on your site if they'll leave recorded feedback.
 This is a big improvement to the User Testing service, which previously did not let you get tests from actual users of your site.
-Though new, Peek is being optimized regularly as a solution - so give it a shot.

 If you think user testing is just for UX, it's also hugely valuable for CRO.
 (Because UX is a big part of whether people convert or not.)

 For example, think of the pages on your site that suffer from high bounce or exit rates.
 Wouldn't you like to know what's going on in the minds of your site users when they leave those pages in particular?

 Headsets.com saw in their analytics that they had unusually high bounce rates on some of their secondary pages.
 But they couldn’t figure out why.

 After telling visitors to simply buy a headset with UserTesting, Headsets.com found most of their customers were misdirected by their site navigation because they didn’t know what headset technology fit their needs.